Msadr471/Msadr471/README.md

 ⚒ My fields of work and activity:
 ----
 - 📎 Design and development of analog and digital circuits.
-- 📎 PCB design.
+- 📎 PCB.
-- 📎 C and C ++ languages.
+- 📎 C and C ++.
-- 📎 Working with STM32 and AVR series microcontrollers.
+- 📎 STM32 and AVR microcontrollers.
-- 📎 Internet of Things.
+- 📎 IoT.

 ID
 ----
 🆔 @Msadr471

-Persian Blog:
+Blog:
 ----
 🕸 http://www.mElectronics.IR/